rya-sge/access-denied/_posts/2024-01-31-arbitrum-introduction.md

 image: /assets/article/blockchain/ethereum/arbitrum/1223_Arbitrum_Logos_Logomark_RGB.png
 ---

 **Arbitrum** is a technology designed to scale Ethereum.
-The main product is **Arbitrum Rollup**, an Optimistic rollup protocol that inherits Ethereum-level security.
+The main product is **Arbitrum Rollup**, an Optimistic rollup protocol that uses Ethereum for its security.

 ## Arbitrum main points